Improv for Everyone

 Building upon the scene work skills of Advanced 1, Advanced 2 begins stringing those scenes together through an improvised montage.
 Learn and master the elements that create long-form improv.

 Now that you've learned the basics and the montage, learn how to perform different styles of long-form improv, known as forms.
-This class will cover everything from a simple location-based long-form set to the legendary Harold.
+This class will focus heavily on learning The Harold style of long form play.

 ADVANCED 4: THE IMPROVISER